-This article first appeared in the March 2022 Issue of Chauffeur Driven Magazine.
+This article appeared in the March 2022 Issue of Chauffeur Driven Magazine.

 Today’s job market is fiercely competitive, with large employers expanding the reach of whom they are targeting.
 As a result, you are likely competing for applicants among industries and companies you never have before.
 To stay competitive and keep your team staffed, you will need to increase your efforts, try new things, and adapt.
 With a broad demographic reach and low cost of entry, social media can be an excellent way to do that.

 Understanding you audience